-8.1.9.5.1 Creating a Date Replacement Algorithm via UI
+8.1.9.6.1 Creating a Date Replacement Algorithm via UI

-- 3. Enter a Description. - 4.
-Select Date Replacement as the Framework Name and click Next.
+4. Select Date Replacement as the Framework Name and click Next.

-Add Algorithm Configuration Date Replacement Details Configure the algorithm.
+Configuration Date Replacement Details Configure the algorithm.
 Framework Description Configuration Minimum Date Time Date Replacement Framework: Allow to define 2/1/2024, 10:00:00 AM a range of dates that the input can be masked Summary to.
 The algorithm take into account the exact Maximum Date Time minimum and maximum dates regardless of 5/6/2024.
 10:00:00 AM the input value.
 All outputs are formatted the same as the inputs, and all outputs are deterministically changed to a new value. - Unit Seconds